-Environmental considerations aside, a more direct issue is that of flow rate and pressure drops.
+Environmental considerations of the materal aside, a more direct issue is that of flow rate and pressure drops.
 Bore size of plastic is considerably smaller than copper, and it seems that this is often overlooked.
-I am not against plastic, but if installers select plastic pipe instead of copper without checking the size correctly, this could have a negative effect on heat pump’s COP.
+If installers select plastic pipe instead of copper without checking the size correctly, this could have a negative effect on heat pump’s performance.

-(If you drop-off ½ way through this – read the scenario at the end )
+(If you drop-off to sleep ½ way through this – read the scenario at the end )

-With respect to the materials of plastic and copper, to my surprise I found a very informative document that discusses primary energy of these two materials in some detail, and concludes that the total energy involved in mining and manufacturing copper is far greater than the total energy (including the crude oil) to manufacture plastic pipe. http://www.hepstore.co.uk/downloadPDF.aspx?id=840
+With respect to the materials of plastic and copper, it would appear that the total energy involved in mining and manufacturing copper is far greater than the total energy (including the crude oil to make the plastic) to manufacture plastic pipe.
+Here is one site that discusses the topic , though not necessarily without bias.

 Another factor to consider, that mainly affects pipe runs to hot taps etc, is the heat capacity of the pipe material.
 Plastic has a relatively high specific heat, and the wall is thicker, but it’s light.
 The net thermal capacity of the two is fairly similar.